Shakespeare and the English Renaissance

 For this online master's level survey course, I taught seminars on traditional criticism, practical criticism, post-colonialism, Marxism and new historicism, feminism, the body and affect, the history of the book and sociological methods.

-Teaching Experience
+Other Teaching Experience

 - Old and Middle English Literature